 According to the United States Bureau of Labor Statistics (BLS), the job in this sector is expected to grow by 15% between 2010 and 2020 meaning the job outlook seems promising.
 The main reason why there is so much demand for stockbrokers is due to pensions.
 Since people are losing faith in the older financial system, they are looking to replace their current pension plans with other alternative options like Individual Retirement Accounts and 401Ks.
 For doing so, they have to take help of stockbrokers.

-Although the financial crisis had affected stock broking to an extent, it has gained its momentum back again.
+Although the financial crisis had affected the average stock broker salary, it has gained its momentum back again.
 However the entry in this field isn’t easy as there is intense competition among prospective stockbrokers .
-There are far more applicants than there are vacancies, so you need to give your best if you want to become a stockbroker.
+There are far more applicants than there are vacancies, so you need to give your best if you want to learn how become a stockbroker.